C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 The whole thing is kept very superficial.
 Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of cannabis abuse, withdrawal, the brain and  psychotropic drugs.

 ### Motivation
 After 14 years of excessive THC consumption, the negative symptoms of drug abuse clearly outweigh its positive side effects.
-As part of a psychiatric treatment and a cold detoxification, I would like to understand on a neuro-biological level what effects years of abuse of various drugs have on the mammalian brain.
+As part of a psychiatric treatment and withdrawal, I would like to understand on a neuro-biological level what effects years of abuse of various drugs have on the mammalian brain.

 Mixed consumption of Nicotine, Cannabis, MDMA, Psylocybin and LSD is not harmless and can have devastating consequences.